gsumanthkumar/Rest_api/README.md

 # Rest_api
-Simple to do app with rest api.
+Simple to do app with rest api using django.